What is a Slack Channel?

 What Chronicle Adds to Slack Channels

-Slack gives you communication tools.
-Chronicle gives you insight.
+Slack provides communication tools.
+Chronicle provides insight.
 As an admin or team lead, you can use Chronicle to:

-This helps you find gaps, prevent message overload, and decide where to focus your cleanup efforts.
-Chronicle helps you keep Slack productive without losing track of the bigger picture.
+This helps you spot gaps, prevent message overload, and decide where to focus your cleanup efforts.
+Chronicle helps you keep Slack productive without losing sight of the bigger picture.

 With Slack, you control the conversation.
 With Chronicle, you also understand it.